AlessioNar/tulit-ui/README.md

-# Tulit-UI
+# TULIT-UI

-Tulit-UI is a Streamlit application designed for legal informatics.
+TULIT-UI is a Streamlit application designed for legal informatics.
 It provides tools for retrieving and parsing legal documents efficiently.

+A demo of the application can be found [here](https://tulit-ui.streamlit.app)

 ## Features